nikshinde1996/design-pattern-cookbook/Prototype/README.md

 * Hides tha complexities of making the new instances from the client.
 * Provides the options for client to generate objects whose type is not known.
-* In many circumstances copying the obejct will be more efficient that creating a new object.
+* In many circumstances copying the object will be more efficient that creating a new object.
 * This design pattern is more flexible than other design patterns because clients can include or discard products at runtime.
 And create the new instances at cheaper cost.
-* Lets client define new behaviour through the object composition.
+* Lets client define new behavior through the object composition.
 By specifying the values of object's variables and not defining new classes.
-* A client can exhibit new behaviour by delegating the responsibilty to the prototype.
-Cna greatly reduce the number of classes asystem needs.
+* A client can exhibit new behavior by delegating the responsibility to the prototype.
+Cna greatly reduce the number of classes a system needs.
 Also reduces sub-classing.

 ### Drawbacks

 * Each subclass has to implement a cloning mechanism
 * Implementing cloning mechanism can be challenging.
     * If objects under consideration do not support copying.
-    * There is ciruclar reference in Object(s).
+    * There is circular reference in Object(s).
-* Language inbuilt cloeable interfaces might have some problems
+* Language inbuilt cloneable interfaces might have some problems

 ### Implementing Prototype design pattern

 ![alt text](prototype_design_pattern_class_diagram.png "prototype design pattern class diagram")

-Following paritipants are present includes while implementing protoype design pattern
+Following participants are present includes while implementing prototype design pattern

 * Prototype
-    * delcares an interface for cloing itself.
+    * declares an interface for cloning itself.
-* ConcreteProtoype
+* ConcretePrototype
     * implements and operation for cloning itself.
 * Client
     * creates a new object by asking the prototype to clone itself.

 ### Problems with cloneable interfaces

-* Cloneable interfaces in many languages do not provide the deep copy feature, hence we might need to shallow copy the object recursivey to componse the entire object.
+* Cloneable interfaces in many languages do not provide the deep copy feature, hence we might need to shallow copy the object recursively to compose the entire object.
 * In Java language, Cloneable is the marker interface, its does not contain any method.
 But still need to implement it to tell JVM that class in cloneable.
 * You cannot do the polymorphic clone operation.
 (We cannot cast something as cloneable)
 * The clone generally shares the state with the clones copy, hence if that state is immutable, we don't actually have two independent object.